Meet New York’s Next Generation Explorers Network

 One presenter was Stephen Daire, from the University of Southern California, currently finishing his graduate studies.
 He designed robots to explore caves to save humans from risky accidents.
 His prototypes can even charge power by itself so it would stay working while inside a cave.

 If you love to sketching places or establishments, surely you’ll love to check this out.

 It has become evident that the new recruits were a different breed.
-A lot of them are into improving the technology for use more into research; like robotics, imaging, data sharing and security, and data recovery near you.
+A lot of them are into improving the technology for use more into research; like robotics, imaging, data sharing and security, and data data recovery New York near you.
 These are all apart from common exploration tools.

 This has raised some issues between the old and the new generation of members who debated on the concept of what exploration really is for.